bottkars/pcf-jump-azure/README.md

 # pcf-jump-azure

-pcf-jump-azure creates an ubuntu based jumpbox to deploy pivotal pas on azure
+pcf-jump-azure creates an ubuntu based jumpbox to deploy Pivotal PAS (2.4 and above) on azure

 it will pave the infrastructure using terraform.
-PCF Operations Manager will be installed and configured.
+It will use [om cli](https://github.com/pivotal-cf/om) to download and deploy PAS PCF Operations Manager will be installed and configured.

 Optionally, PAS will be deployed

 ## usage

 create an .env file using the .env.example
 the .env vile requires the following variables to be set: